-One of the most popular mushrooms that we sell here at mushroom mountain is the Shiitake mushroom.
+One of the most popular mushrooms that we sell here at Mushroom Mountain is the Shiitake mushroom.
 This is an amazing mushroom, and extremely easy to grow!
 We are going to share with you how to grow them on logs, how to boost their vitamin D as well as an awesome recipe for you to enjoy your mushrooms with.
 You’ll probably be surprised to find that shiitake mushrooms boost your immune system using polysaccharides, so that it can better fight cancers.
 They have been known to stabilize blood pressure.

 Not only are Shiitake mushrooms good for you, they are delicious to eat.
-You can substitute mushrooms for just about any meat, from Shiitake gravy to spaghetti with sauteed Shiitake, or also as an addition to meat, boosting nutritional content and flavor.
+You can substitute mushrooms for just about any meat, from Shiitake gravy to spaghetti with sautéed Shiitake, or also as an addition to meat, boosting nutritional content and flavor.
 This incredibly diverse mushroom has a strong, earthy flavor that can be added into almost anything.

-Shiitake mushrooms are one of the most widely cultivated mushrooms around the world surpassed only by the white button mushroom.
+Shiitake mushrooms are one of the most widely cultivated mushrooms around the world surpassed only by the White Button mushroom.
 They have been cultivated and enjoyed all around the globe for over a thousand years!
 That’s pretty impressive.

 We know a lot of you may be slightly intimidated by the thought of growing your own mushrooms, but it seems like it is much more complicated than it really is.
 As a matter of fact, once you start, it will become a lifelong skill.

 Because we know, not all of our fungi loving friends live in the same climate, we offer a variety of different shiitake mushrooms plugs as well as sawdust spawn.
 Choose which strain will suit your climate best.
-Use hardwood logs like Alder, Ash, Birch, Bitternut, Cherry, Chestnut, Hophornbeam, Ironwood, Maple, Oak, Pecan, Sweet gum, Sycamore, Tulip poplar, Walnut, Willow and others.
+Use hardwood logs like Alder, Ash, Birch, Bitternut, Cherry, Chestnut, Hophornbeam, Ironwood, Maple, Oak, Pecan, Sweet gum, Sycamore, Tulip Poplar, Walnut, Willow and others.
 They do not grow on conifers.

-Check out our Zone fruiting map that will tell you what the fruiting temperatures are, and what wood different strains grow on.
+Check out our Zone Fruiting Map that will tell you what the fruiting temperatures are, and what wood different strains grow on.

 A general rule of thumb is that a bag of 100 plugs will inoculate about 10 linear feet or 3 logs about 3 feet long, and one bag of sawdust spawn can inoculate around a 100 linear feet or 30-40 logs.
 Keep in mind, there are variables that might change that number, like how far apart you made your holes and how big the logs are.